Safety / Health / Medical Services

 The hotels in Varadero usually have uniformed security personnel, 24/7.
 They also have fire alarms and fire extinguishers, and safety programs and procedures are in place.
 But safety may lack in some adventure tours or activities so it's important for travelers to use good judgement.

 Most crimes in Cuba are neither confrontational nor physically-threatening, such as: purse-snatching, pickpocketing, solicitation, and prostitution.
 Violent crimes against tourists are very rare and they are very severely punished.
 Many Cubans are "entrepreneurs" and may try to sell you something of offer their assistance, but hustling and solicitation is usually non-insistent and not intended to be threatening.
 The Cuban people are mostly friendly, open and helpful.

 Here are some the most frequently reported dangers or annoyances in Varadero (and Cuba in general):

-Mostly for: cigars, rum, lobster meal, or tourist assistance.
-If you're not interested simply say no with a smile, hustlers (called Jineteros) are usually nor insistent or aggressive.
+Mostly to sell cigars, rum, lobster meal, or taxi service.
+If you're not interested simply say no with a smile, hustlers are usually nor insistent or aggressive.